By: Marilyn L. Davis

 Most of us want to know and understand the risks and the outcome of a decision before we act upon that particular choice.
-It is simply part of being cautious, or is it something greater?
+It is merely part of being cautious, or is it something more significant?
 Many of us are looking for a guarantee that this action will produce better outcomes than another action.

 Most of us were willing because we did not like the current reality of our lives.
 Therefore, if we do not like our bodies, our jobs, our relationships, or our financial circumstances, we can apply the same willingness as we did in our use to make other changes.